Trusted by 100,000+ organizations globally

 Third-party teams may also be able to identify financial and organizational inconsistencies that internal teams may have accidentally (or intentionally) overlooked.
 This additional layer of scrutiny can prove instrumental in highlighting exploitable loopholes in existing strategies.

-Alongside the above-mentioned organizational loss prevention tips, modern leaders should explore the use of smart technologies and real-time monitoring systems to support staff in deterring and addressing criminality.
+Alongside the above-mentioned organizational loss prevention tips, modern leaders should explore the use of intelligent loss prevention and real-time monitoring systems to support staff in deterring and addressing criminality.
 The following section outlines five actionable loss prevention strategies that can assist staff in better addressing profit and inventory loss.

 Deploying smart physical security solutions can help employees and security teams monitor high-risk locations autonomously.
 By limiting the number of people able to access stock rooms and inventory storage spaces using access control readers, management staff can reduce the risk of opportunistic theft and improve the efficacy of later investigations.